WWF World Martial Arts Heavyweight Championship

 The WWF World Martial Arts Heavyweight Championship was a professional wrestling heavyweight championship in the World Wrestling Federation (WWF) and later in New Japan Pro-Wrestling (NJPW).
 It was created on December 18, 1978, and awarded to NJPW mainstay Antonio Inoki by Vincent J. McMahon, upon Inoki's arrival in America.
-The title was known for being contested in matches billed as shoot wrestling fights.
+The championship served largely as a vanity championship for Inoki similar to Ted DiBiase's Million Dollar Championship and Hook's FTW Championship.
 The WWF World Martial Arts Heavyweight Championship was contested solely in NJPW after the promotion became unaffiliated with the WWF in 1985.

 History

 The WWWF World Martial Arts Heavyweight Championship was first established on December 18, 1978 during a World Wide Wrestling Federation (WWWF) house show in New York, New York.
 At the event, WWWF promoter Vincent J. McMahon awarded the championship to New Japan Pro-Wrestling (NJPW) promoter Antonio Inoki for Inoki's achievements against fighters from other combat sports, including his fight against Dutch judoka Willem Ruska and his 1976 fight against world champion boxer Muhammad Ali.
 Inoki made his first defense of the Martial Arts Championship on the December 18 house show, defeating Texas Red.
 Inoki would continue to defend the championship against both professional wrestlers, like Larry Sharpe during Showdown at Shea, and martial artists like karateka Willie Williams.
 In 1979, the WWWF was renamed the World Wrestling Federation (WWF), with the championship adopting the new initials and becoming known as the WWF World Martial Arts Heavyweight Championship.
-The championship was retired on December 31, 1989 during NJPW's inaugural event in the Soviet Union.
+The championship was defended sporadically in its 11 year history before being retired on December 31, 1989 during NJPW's inaugural event in the Soviet Union.

 During the thirtieth anniversary of Inoki's career, NJPW created the "Greatest 18 Club", a hall of fame.
 NJPW then created a new title, the Greatest 18 Club Championship, which was intended to complement the IWGP Heavyweight Championship.
 The Greatest 18 Championship was represented by the former Martial Arts Championship belt and was awarded to Riki Choshu in 1990.
 Choshu lost the title to The Great Muta in 1992.
 Muta retired the title on September 23 of that year, in order to focus on his IWGP Heavyweight Championship title defenses.
 The title was subsequently officially retired by NJPW.

+Inoki awarded the WWWF World Martial Arts Heavyweight Championship belt to Mark Coleman on March 25, 2001 for his victory over Allan Goes at the Pride 13 mixed martial arts event.